Projects

 Under-Privileged, African American Women in Atlanta as Low-End Commodities Under Neoliberalism and HIV-Related Policy Deliverables

-Cultural Preservation of Blackness Through Art and Activism in Costa Chica, Mexico
+Afro-Mexican Identity Through the Arts and Activism in Costa Chica, Mexico